HalenaAquino/CS361_Assignment_4/Reflection.md

 Summary:

-This assignment provided a hands-on approach to identifying, exploiting, and mitigating vulnerabilities within OWASP Juice Shop, a deliberately insecure web application.
+This sandbox provided a hands-on approach to identifying, exploiting, and mitigating vulnerabilities within OWASP Juice Shop, a deliberately insecure web application.
 Throughout the assignment, I explored common vulnerabilities such as SQL Injection, Cross-Site Scripting (XSS), Insecure Direct Object References (IDOR), Broken Authentication, and Directory Traversal.
 By using tools like Burp Suite, Developer Tools, and manual testing, I was able to exploit these vulnerabilities and gain a deeper understanding of how attackers manipulate web applications.
 Additionally, documenting countermeasures, such as input validation, proper authentication mechanisms, and secure session handling, helped reinforce the importance of proactive security measures in web development.
-Overall, this assignment strengthened my understanding of ethical hacking, web security best practices, and the importance of securing applications.
+Overall, this assignment strengthened my understanding of ethical hacking, web security best practices, and the importance of securing applications, allowing me to provide better cybersecurity for ShopSmart Solutions.

 ---